veins/sat.car2x.org/content/documentation/installation/_index.md

 ##### Guide:
 1. Start Docker

-1. Open the space_Veins root directory in VS Code
+1. Open the space_Veins root directory in VS Code.
+Install the VS Code extension 'Dev Containers' if it is not already installed.

+    {{< image src="devcontainer_extension.png" width="400px" >}}

 1. A pop-up in VS Code asks if the current folder should be reopened in a container.
 Click "Reopen in Container".